 The Radiologic Technology Program is part of the Health Sciences Division at Brookdale Community College.
-Other fields of study in this division include: Nursing, Sonography, Respiratory Therapy and Dental.
+Other fields of study in this division include Nursing and Respiratory Therapy.

 The Radiologic Technology Program will lead to an Associate Degree in Applied Science and is designed for immediate employment upon graduation.
 However, many students choose to continue in a bachelor’s degree program at another institution.
 Some of the schools where BCC graduates have enrolled include Rutger’s University, Monmouth University, Hahnemann University, Thomas Jefferson University, Georgian Court College, Johns Hopkins University, and Seton Hall University.